 SD:

 Oh wow, were they easygoing parents, were they strict?

 MMK:

 I would say my mother had a wonderful way of balancing being strict and letting you learn yourself.
-She had a great saying, The first time you make a mistake and you hang yourself, I will come and cut you down, but if you’re silly enough to do it again you are going to swing in the wind for a while.”
-And that was true
+She had a great saying, “The first time you make a mistake and you hang yourself, I will come and cut you down, but if you’re silly enough to do it again, you are going to swing in the wind for a while.”
+And that was true.

 SD:

 Did you have any memorable childhood friends?

 MMK:

-Yes, s I said, we all knew each other growing up and not only spent our after school time and our summers together Basketball in Philadelphia in the suburbs was the thing, the sport and in fact my best childhood friend, June Carol Craft, her ad coached the Villanova basketball team so that’s where we spent all of our time was dribbling and shooting.
+Yes, as I said, we all knew each other growing up and not only spent our school days together but our after school time and our summers together.
+Basketball in Philadelphia in the suburbs was the thing, the sport, and in fact my best childhood friend, June Carol Craft, her dad coached the Villanova college basketball team so that’s where we spent all of our time, was dribbling and shooting.

 SD:

 Did they have different costumes back then?
 Different Sneakers?

 MMK:

 Yes.
-Converse igh tops f course, in the 1960’s you had your choice of white or black low cuts or high tops but a young lady would never play basketball in a pair of shorts.
+Converse high tops were the thing.
+Of course, in the 1960’s, you had your choice of white or black, low cuts or high tops, but a young lady would never play basketball in a pair of shorts.
 We wore a jumper with a man’s style button down collar shirt under it to play basketball in.
 And it wasn’t until I was in college that I saw young ladies wearing shorts and a tank top style top on the basketball courts.

 SD:

 Did you make a lot of baskets?

 MMK:

 I was an exceptional free throw shooter and would do very well when I drove to the basket to make a lay up.
-I wasn’t great shooting from the top of the key or the corners and learned early on to feed it to one of my teammate who could make the shot.
+I wasn’t great shooting from the top of the key or the corners and learned early on to feed it to one of my teammates who could make the shot.

 SD:

 Did you go to college?